Patricia McMorrow | 01.10.18

 - “A bishop at a conference I attended said that our real purpose in life is to walk one another home.
 You have an open invitation to walk beside someone during a journey.
 Make meaning of it.”

 - “We need to learn to be courageous, both in asking for help and accepting help.
 If you find this frightening or uncomfortable, think of the many doorways you can enter through.
 The work of healing begins after the crisis.
 Be present for that.”

 What Help Have You Found to be Helpful?

 Everyone has a different experience; we’d love to hear what kinds of things you have found to be most helpful during a health journey.
 Please add your thoughts in the “Comment” section directly below.

-A former director of chaplaincy at Children’s Hospital Minnesota, Mary has written five books, including “If I Could Mend Your Heart,” and presented at women’s leadership conferences, Parish Nurse Association Minnesota, the Hazelden Betty Ford Foundation, Augsburg College Integrative Medicine Symposium, and numerous grief, loss, and support organizations.
+A former director of chaplaincy at Children’s Hospital Minnesota, Mary has written five books, including, “If I Could Mend Your Heart,” and has presented at women’s leadership conferences, the Parish Nurse Association Minnesota, the Hazelden Betty Ford Foundation, Augsburg College Integrative Medicine Symposium, and numerous grief, loss, and support organizations.